 - Tasting Notes: Orange peel, coriander, malt

-Karen Hertz opened Holidaily Brewing Company after a battle with melanoma and thyroid cancer led to a gluten-free diet.
+Karen Hertz opened Holidaily Brewing Company after a battle with melanoma and thyroid cancer led her to adopt a gluten-free diet.
 “I have been impressed with the offerings coming out of Holidaily,” Ewald says about the four-year-old brewery.
 Both he and Kay are especially fond of the Belgian Witobier, made with millet and buckwheat for a refreshing wheat-like flavor.

 Best Sour: Glutenberg Gose